Have you ever donated to a charity just because your friend did? Or bought a product because your favorite star advertised it?

 So, if a brand leverages industry experts and authority figures, people tend to accept their recommendations without questioning them.
 This is one of the key reasons why influencer marketing, especially when it involves industry experts, is so effective.

-This is based on the concept that people have a tendency to follow the people that they like.
+This is based on the concept that people tend to follow the people they like.
 If someone you like or idealize recommends a product, you are more likely to buy it.
 It is just as simple as that.

-Due to the reasons stated above, influencer marketing is an effective technique that can be used to sway consumers to buy certain products.
+Due to the reasons stated above, influencer marketing is an effective technique that can sway consumers to buy certain products.

 Businesses have used the psychology of influence to gain customers for decades.